evergreen-ci/evergreen/docs/Project-and-Distro-Settings.md

 ### Periodic Builds

-Evergreen has the capability to periodically run a set of tasks in the project on a cron.
+Evergreen has the capability to periodically run a set of tasks in the project.
 This section holds settings allowing you to specify what should be run periodically, and how often. **This is different than build variant crons** because a build variant cron activates build variants on _existing waterfall commits_ based on the cron you specify (so if you want it to run daily, it’ll activate the most recent build variant at that time daily),